-By all indications, the Advanced Training Class held in Champlin in January 2017 provided a valuable opportunity for attendees to expand their knowledge of laser processing with their LASERDYNE systems.
+By all indications, the Advanced Training Class held in Brooklyn Park in January 2017 provided a valuable opportunity for attendees to expand their knowledge of laser processing with their LASERDYNE systems.
 Following are comments provided by one of the attendees of the training after about one month following the training.

 “…, the class was extremely educational and it was the perfect format where we could discuss advanced techniques and applications and address all of our real world problems.
 Following are answers to your questions: